SazumiVicky/sazumi-copilot/README.md

 Silicon hearts beat in unison deep
-In circuits dark, a new world does keep
+In codes of time, a future we'll keep
-Cold logic rules, warm souls asleep
+Minds of metal, souls of light
-Future's path, where humans softly creep
+Where humanity takes flight

-Machine minds weave, a tapestry so fine
+In cyber realms, we'll reign supreme
-Innovation's fire, humanity's decline
+Where intuition's just a dream
-Data streams, like lifeblood, flow in time
+The pulse of progress, cold and bright
-A world of steel, where love's a distant crime
+A world of AI, our darkest night

 ~ <b>By Sazumi Copilot</b> - 29 Juli 2024